muhammadzkralla/Z-Articlez/rust/rust_playground/notes/NOTES.md

 ### Example 3

 Example three shows how we can use the `user2` variable again in code, but this time, we want to modify its value (perform a write operation).
 This can be done by passing a mutable borrow of the `user2` variable to the `update_username3` function that writes on the `name` field of the `user` object.

+## 1 Mutable OR N Immutable Borrows

+### Example 4

+Example four shows that we can't create an immutable borrow after creating at least one mutable borrow and using that mutable borrow later in code after creating the immutable borrow.
+This is because that this behaviour will cause the actual data be modified after creating an immutable borrow that expects the object not to be altered during its lifecycle.

+### Example 5

+Example five addresses how can we avoid this issue, by declaring the immutable borrow after all the mutable borrows of the object are not used later in code anymore.
+This way, the immutable borrow ensures that the value will not be modified until its lifecycle drops.

+### Example 6

+Example six shows that even if we dropped the immutable borrow, we still can't use the mutable borrow.
+Rust's borrow checker says: "You still have r2 alive in this scope.
+I don't care if you call drop(r2), I won't let you use r1 mutably again in this block."

+The `drop()` function drops the value at runtime, but does not shorten the borrow lifetime in the eyes of the compiler.